 Where to Find a Puppy

 Haven’t got your new puppy yet?
 Of course there are loads of happy, healthy young dogs looking for homes from rescue groups or shelters.
-Even if you’re looking for a specific breed or type of dog, with a little time and effort, you can probably still find a rescue or stray to adopt.
-Check out petfinder.com for a start, or check out our page of local rescue and adoption groups.
-Ask the rescue group how they find the dogs they offer for adoption, and if they have been checked out by a veterinarian
+Even if you’re looking for a specific breed or type of dog, with a little time and effort, you can probably still find a rescued dog to adopt.
+Check out petfinder.com for a start, or check out your town’s local animal shelter.
+Ask the rescue group how they find the dogs they offer for adoption, and if they have been checked out by a veterinarian, vaccinated, and have any health concerns addressed (or at least diagnosed) prior to adoption.

-Considering a breeder?
-Make sure your breeder of choice has the breed’s (and each puppy’s) best interests in mind.
-A truly reputable breeder is likely to breed only a few litters per year, often restricts themselves to just one or two specific breeds overall, and will screen their adult dogs for signs of breed related conditions such as hip dysplasia, orthopedic disorders, cardiac diseases, ocular diseases, and others.
-It isn’t just a matter of the parents appearing healthy at that moment – many of these conditions do not become apparent until a dog is older (perhaps past breeding age), so it is important to screen dogs before breeding them to be sure they represent the best possible candidates for breeding.
-The Orthopedic Foundation for Animals maintains a list of what health related conditions each breed should be screened for (not only orthopedic issues).
-Ask any breeder you are considering to be sure they are aware of this list!
+If you’re considering a pup from a breeder, make sure they have the breed’s (and each puppy’s) best interests in mind.
+A truly reputable breeder is likely to breed only a few litters per year, often focuses on just one or two specific breeds, and will screen their adult dogs for signs of genetic conditions such as hip dysplasia, orthopedic disorders, cardiac diseases, ocular diseases, and others.
+It isn’t just a matter of the parents appearing healthy at that moment… many of these conditions do not become apparent until a dog is older (perhaps past breeding age), so it is important to screen dogs before breeding them to be sure they represent the best possible candidates for breeding.
+The Orthopedic Foundation for Animals (ofa.org) maintains a list of all health conditions that each breed should be screened for (not only orthopedic issues).
+A truly reputable breeder will be aware of this resource and prepared to tell you about what conditions they have screened for.

 Diet

 There are many suitable choices of diets to feed a new puppy, and there is no single best choice for every dog.
 Puppies under one year of age should be fed a diet labeled for puppies or for “all life stages.”
-Dogs who are expected to grow to over 50 pounds should ideally be fed a “large breed puppy” formula, to assure they grow at a steady and even pace and help avoid future orthopedic problems.
-You might be interested in reading our blog post on what to feed your pet for more information on this topic.
+Dogs who are expected to grow to over 50 pounds should ideally be fed a “large breed puppy” formula, to assure they grow at a steady and even pace, optimizing growth to avoid future orthopedic problems.
+Hills Science Diet, Purina Pro Plan, and Royal Canin are the brands most highly regarded by veterinarians.

 Vaccinations